syumai/sbx/README.md

 ## Notes

+- This command implicitly applies `Common system sandbox rules` which is defined in "system.sb".
-- This command allows access to dylibs because it's required for process exec.
+- This command also allows access to dylibs because it's required for process exec.
 - When you specify `-network` flag, this command allows access to unix-socket.

 ## Installation